skip-mev/connect/providers/base/api/metrics/README.md

-# Base Provider Metrics
+# API Metrics

 ## Overview

-The Base Provider Metrics package provides a set of metrics that will be implemented by default for all providers that inherit from the Base Provider.
-These metrics are intended to be used by the provider to track the usage of the provider and the resources it manages.
+The API Metrics package provides a set of metrics that will be implemented by default for all providers that inherit from the Base Provider and implement an API-based provider.
+These metrics are intended to be used by the provider to track the usage of the provider's APIs and the resources it manages.

 ## API Metrics

-The following metrics are provided by the Base Provider Metrics package for implementations that use the API Query Handler:
+The following metrics are provided by the API Metrics package for implementations that use the API Query Handler:

 ```golang
 // APIMetrics is an interface that defines the API for metrics collection for providers